SeanDrum/antistasi-docs-preview/reference/intel-intelligence-gathering.md

 4. The intel is immediately processed and rewards are granted

 **Special features:**
-- Large intel laptops may be trapped with explosives (20% + 4% per war tier chance)
+- Large intel laptops may be trapped with explosives—the chance increases as war tier increases
 - Engineers can disarm the trap before downloading
 - The trap bomb is hidden under the laptop and can be disarmed with a hold action